Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 (b) The University shall notify the person whose employment is to be discontinued pursuant to this section.
 Such notice shall be given by March 1 of the first academic year of service, by December 15 of the second academic year of service, and for faculty members who have completed two academic years of service, one year prior to June 15 of the academic year in which their service will be discontinued by layoff unless, in the judgment of the University, adverse financial circumstances require that the amount of notice be shortened.

-Between the time of notification of layoff and the effective date those to be on layoff status are to be contacted and advised of vacancies for the same or similar positions.
+Between the time of notification of layoff and the effective date, those to be placed on layoff status are to be contacted and advised of vacancies for the same or similar positions.
 Those under notification who have expressed an interest in the position shall be considered.
-For short term vacant positions; (less than six months) of which the Central Administration may be unaware it is the responsibility of the school or college in which the layoff will occur to notify those persons to be affected by layoff of the existence and vacancies and to ensure that those are considered who express an interest in the position.
+For short-term-vacant positions (of which the central administration may be unaware); it is the responsibility of the school or college in which the layoff will occur to notify those persons to be affected by layoff of the existence of vacancies and to ensure that those who express an interest in the position are considered.

 A faculty member who held a tenured appointment on the date of separation by reason of layoff shall resume the tenured appointment upon recall.
 The faculty member shall receive the same credit for years of service for purposes of layoff as held on the date of layoff.
-The recall rights provided in this section shall not be available to faculty members holding temporary appointments, to faculty members employed less than full-time, to faculty members appointed to visiting positions and to faculty members with less than five years continuous service who are appointed to positions funded from "soft money", e.g., contracts and grants, sponsored research trust funds, and grants and donations trust funds.
+The recall rights provided in this section shall not be available to faculty members holding temporary appointments; to faculty members employed less than full-time; to faculty members appointed to visiting positions; and to faculty members with fewer than five years of continuous service who are appointed to positions funded from "soft money", e.g., contracts and grants, sponsored research trust funds and grants, and donations trust funds.